My name is Kilian Brand, I am a touring live sound engineer and music producer based in Würzburg and Berlin.

 COVID 19 UPDATE:

-OK, so since touring wasn't really a thing after February, I spent some time back in the studio, converted my office into a mixing room and had lots of fun working on various socially distanced projects throughout 2020.
+Since touring wasn't really a thing after February, I spent some time back in the studio, converted my office into a mixing room and had lots of fun working on various socially distanced projects throughout 2020.

 Despite all difficulties, I was very fortunate to mix over forty (40!) live shows from July to Oktober 2020 and even still squeeze in some studio time.

-Just drop me a message and I will get back to you as soon as I can.
+After a long winter break, live music is slowly coming back and my schedule is filling up fast, so if you need anything be sure to drop me a message and I will get back to you as soon as I can.